3loop/loop-decoder/apps/docs/src/content/docs/welcome/overview.md

 - Work in any JavaScript environment
 - Minimal external dependencies - you only need an RPC; everything else can be fetched from your own storage.
-- Highly customizable - we don't force you to use a specific API or storage; instead, we provide data loaders.
+- Highly customizable - we don't force you to use a specific API or storage; instead, we provide composable and customizable modules.

 ![Loop Decoder architecture](../../../assets/diagram.png)